 In the end, “Sunset Provisions” is a sonic cure.
 We’re just not sure for what.

 MAJORS & MINORS

 On These Airwaves' sophomore effort was the 2012 release "Majors & Minors."
 It was the second pairing of producer Michael Gardner and Eric Long.
 Like "Sunset Provisions," it too was recorded in Myrtle Beach, SC at The Sound Hole.
 The record was mastered by Wolf Mastering in Nashville, TN.
 In addition to Long's songs, Gardner penned three of the twelve and was a larger presence musically throughout the record.
 Dave Atkinson again handled most lead vocal duties while co-writing several songs.
 The record introduced future member, songwriter, and guitarist Tom Yoder.
 Kenny Soule played drums and percussion and Dave Adams rounded out the group on keyboards.
-Michael Slear snapped all photos and directed two videos while George DuRant was in charge of album art.
+Michael Slear snapped all photos and directed the “US” video.
+The “Perfect Circle” video was directed by Michael Slear and Eric Long.
+The “Break Me” video was a product of Koster Films.
+George DuRant was in charge of album art.